apache/couchdb/src/docs/src/config/cluster.rst

     This flag determines how many messages will be buffered before the local server starts dropping messages.
 Default value is ``2000``.

-    .. config:option:: server_per_node :: Enable or disable one local `gen_server` \
-        process per node

-    By default, rexi will spawn one local gen_server process for each node in the cluster.
-Disabling this flag will cause CouchDB to use a single process for all RPC communication, which is not recommended in high throughput deployments.

     .. config:option:: stream_limit :: Number of send messages without waiting \
         for acknowledgement from the coordinator